 Made from 100% porcelain-based material, these are the most natural-looking of all crowns since they can be created in a shade that closely resembles that of your natural teeth.
 Once the crown is in place, it is virtually invisible.
 Since these are the least durable type of crown, they are not normally recommended for patients who clench or grind their teeth at night, as this could lead to them quickly becoming damaged.

 Also known as PFM crowns, this variety is considered stronger than ceramic varieties since the outer porcelain (which can still be created in a shade close to your natural teeth) is bonded to a metal framework.
 While this makes PFM crowns extremely durable, some patients find that the tooth looks slightly less translucent than the ceramic type as the metal inside makes it look a little darker.
 PFM crowns, as well as all-ceramic varieties, can start to aggravate opposing teeth if the adjacent surface becomes rough.

 This type of crown is created from a blend of copper, gold, and other materials.
 It is extremely strong, and fractures and damage are virtually unheard of.
 However, it is obviously more noticeable since it cannot be color-matched to your existing teeth.

 Base metal alloys

 The cheapest type of dental crown available, it is made from non-noble metals that are heavily resistant to damage and corrosion.
 This also makes them the strongest type of crown.

 How do I know which type of crown is right for me?

 Your dentist will be happy to discuss the different types of crowns with you to help you make an informed decision as to which is best for you.
 This may depend on various factors, such as where in your mouth the crown will be located and whether or not you suffer from bruxism.

-If you would like more information on the various types of crown available, or if you think that you have a dental problem that would benefit from a crown, please contact PGA Dentistry Jupiter today to learn more at 561-627-8666.
+If you would like more information on the various types of crown available, or if you think that you have a dental problem that would benefit from a crown, please contact Jupiter Dentistry today to learn more.